|

 I've

-always had a connection to the sea; there's
+always felt a connection to the sea; there's

 just something romantic and soothing about